cagataykiziltan/RestsharpApiClient/README.md

 * Get method which you can get from service.<br/>
 * Delete method which you can delete data.<br/>

-by running two project at the same time (client and service), you can connect to service, debug, examine and integrate api client to your own projects.
+by running two project at the same time (client and service), you can connect to service, debug, examine and integrate api client to your own projects.<br/>

+<b>DONT FORGET : change uri in the client application with your own local uri</b>

 <br/>
 Written by Mustafa Çağatay KIZILTAN